 Teaching your dog to be reliably housebroken should be your number-one (no pun intended!) priority.
 The longer he remains unhousebroken and the more accidents he has, the harder it’s going to be to get the job done, so get cracking!
 Commit to starting your program immediately by following the cardinal rules of successful housebreaking.

-- THOU SHALT MAKE SURE FIDO IS IN GOOD HEALTH.
+- THOU SHALT MAKE SURE YOUR DOG IS IN GOOD HEALTH.

 When starting a housebreaking program, it’s important that your dog has a clean bill of health, since digestive and urinary problems can make it nearly impossible for your dog to become housebroken.
 Read the full text…

-- THOU SHALT START FIDO’S HOUSEBREAKING WITH A CLEAN SLATE.
+- THOU SHALT START YOUR DOG’S HOUSEBREAKING WITH A CLEAN SLATE.

 Your housebreaking program will progress best if you give your dog (and yourself!) a fresh start, so no holding grudges against your dog for past potty mistakes and no blaming yourself for training errors you’ve made along the way.
 Read the full text…